Hang up! HSE warns public to be aware of Covid vaccine scam

 The overall vaccination programme will continue this week with an anticipated delivery of 32,760 doses of Pfizer/BioNTech’s vaccine along with 6,000 doses from Moderna.
 Photograph: Nick Bradshaw

+Older people have been warned not to respond to fake text messages offering Covid-19 vaccine appointments, which seek details of an individual's personal information.

-Older people must be given clear timeline for when and where they will receive the Covid-19 vaccine so they are not misled by fraudulent text messages and calls requesting private information, the chief executive of the Alone charity has said.
+People must get a clear timeline on when and where they will receive the Covid-19 vaccine so they are not misled by fraudulent text messages, the chief executive of the Alone charity has said.

 Speaking following reports of a series of fake text messages and calls in recent days, which purport to come from the Health Service Executive (HSE), Alone’s Seán Moynihan warned that older people were increasingly anxious about when they would receive the Covid-19 vaccine and worried about being pushed back in the queue.